-(1) Determined by dividing the aggregate grant date fair value of awards by the number of awards issued.
-No estimated forfeiture rate was applied to the awards as of September 30, 2016, as all awards granted are expected to vest.
+(1) Determined by dividing the aggregate grant date fair value of awards by the number of units.

 Total Return Performance Unit Awards

 We grant TR Performance Unit Awards to certain employees.
 The TR Performance Unit Awards represent the right to receive a number of common units at a future date based on the achievement of market-based performance requirements in accordance with the TR Unit Performance Award agreement, and also include Distribution Equivalent Rights ("DERs").
 DERs are the right to receive an amount equal to the accumulated cash distributions made during the period with respect to each common unit issued upon vesting.
 The TR Performance Unit Awards vest at the end of the performance period, usually between two to three years from the date of the grant.
 Performance is measured on the achievement of a specified level of total return, or TR, relative to the TR of a peer group comprised of other limited partnerships.
 The potential payout ranges from 0 - 200% of the grant target quantity and is adjusted based on our TR performance relative to the peer group.